ekbann/endgameturbo4/README.md

 ## Are Tablebases Beneficial?

 Yes they are!
-Believe it or not, *Stockfish* alone could not win more than one-third of 100 selected winning 6-pieces endgames.
+Believe it or not, *Stockfish* alone could not win against the tablebase more than one-third of 100 selected winning 6-pieces endgames.
 Tablebases add roughly 35-40 Elo points to the engine.
 Given this position (FEN) from Tiviakov-Korsunsky, 1989:

 ```8/1k6/p7/1pb2K1R/8/P7/1P6/8 w - - 0 45```